-The Kings Water Alliance Management Zone is being established to achieve these three goals.
+The Kings Water Alliance (KWA) Management Zone was established to achieve these three goals.
 As required by the Nitrate Control Program, the Management Zone prepared this Early Action Plan (EAP), which identifies the initial actions that will be carried out to address drinking water being used by residences in the basin with unsafe nitrate levels (Figure ES-1).
+This EAP is an updated version of the original EAP, which began implementation on May 8, 2021.
+This updated EAP has been prepared as part the preparation of the Final Management Zone Proposal (FMZP) for the KWA Management Zone.

 The key element of this EAP, which was developed in collaboration with the community, is the Interim Replacement Water Program.
 This Program provides immediate alternative sources of drinking water for residences that depend on groundwater that contains unsafe levels of nitrate used for drinking and cooking (water with more than 10 milligrams per liter nitrate as nitrogen (mg/L-N).